Hello World Tutorial

 sum.to_bytes()

-Key Concepts:
+}Key Concepts:

-: Encrypted values that can be computed on- Homomorphic operations:
+FHEInputs: Contains encrypted data and parametersCiphertext: Encrypted values that can be computed on- Homomorphic operations:

-works on encrypted data - No decryption: We never see the actual values
++=works on encrypted data - No decryption: We never see the actual values

 Step 3: Modifying the Computation

 Let's create a more interesting computation.
-Replace the content of ./program/src/lib.rs
+Replace the content of ./program/src/lib.rs:

 use e3_bfv_helpers::decode_bfv_params_arc;